suyashb95/aoc-2020/README.md

-"Solutions to Advent of Code 2020 in Rust"
+Solutions to Advent of Code 2020 in Rust